Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Weights and Features Compared

 • Better shifting (especially front derailleur)

-• More user-friendly smartphone app that offers more data
+• More user-friendly smartphone app that offers more insights

 • More affordable